Please note, this project was formerly known as the Smart Meter Research Portal (SMRP).

-- The Smart Meter Research Portal (SMRP) will provide a secure, consistent and trusted channel for researchers to access high-resolution energy data, which will facilitate innovative energy research for years to come.
+- The Smart Energy Research Lab (SERL) will provide a secure, consistent and trusted channel for researchers to access high-resolution energy data, which will facilitate innovative energy research for years to come.

-- Data will be collected via SMRP on a strictly voluntary basis.
-SMRP data will only be collected with the explicit consent of households who have agreed to provide their smart meter data to SMRP for research purposes.
+- Data will be collected via SERL on a strictly voluntary basis.
+SERL data will only be collected with the explicit consent of households who have agreed to provide their smart meter data to SERL for research purposes.

-- Additionally, SMRP’s strict governance framework will ensure that only accredited researchers will have access to anonymized data using established “5 Safes” protocols.
+- Additionally, SERL’s strict governance framework will ensure that only accredited researchers will have access to anonymized data using established “5 Safes” protocols.

-The goals of the portal are to provide:
+The goals of the lab are to provide: